tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

  └─> fit()
 ```

 As an example, we will walk through the steps to create an ANOVA F-test filter.
+This filter computes feature score using analysis of variance (ANOVA) hypothesis tests, powered by `lm()`.
+The `lm()` function fits a linear model and returns a summary containing the F-statistic and p-value, which can be used to evaluate feature importance.

 ## Scoring object

 All the custom scoring objects share the same parent class named `class_score`.
-Therefore, we start by creating a parent class:
+Therefore, we start by creating a parent class `class_score`:

 ::: {.cell layout-align="center"}